UnexomWid/Exomit/README.md

 # About
-_Exom CrypticScript_ (or _EXCS_ for short) is a scripting language whose main goal is to be hard to understand.
+_Exomit_ is a scripting language whose main goal is to be hard to understand.

-EXCS Interpreter is a cross-platform interpreter for Exom CrypticScript written in C++.
+This is a cross-platform interpreter for Exomit written in C++.

 # License
-The _Exom CrypticScript_ language was created by [UnexomWid](http://unexomwid.me).
+The Exomit language was created by [UnexomWid](http://unexomwid.me).

-The _Exom CrypticScript_, _EXCS Interpreter_, and all pieces of software that interact with _EXCS_, are licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+The Exomit, Exomit Interpreter, and all pieces of software that interact with Exomit, are licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-# Exom CrypticScript
+# Exomit
-_EXCS_ consists of an instruction pointer (called _index_), a moveable data pointer (called _pointer_) and multiple instructions.
+Exomit consists of an instruction pointer (called _index_), a moveable data pointer (called _pointer_) and multiple instructions.

 The pointer contains references to bytes (called _values_) and is implemented with `std::vector`.
 Each value represents the ASCII code of a character.